Home

 Bradley

-Public servant Gerard Bradley was appointed to the Treasury in 1995-96, in the final year of the Goss government.
-He was reappointed to the Treasury in 1998 after the Beattie government won office.
-He has overseen government corporatisation processes and a budgetary reform agenda during a period of high growth and economic diversification in Queensland. |
+Public servant Gerard Bradley was appointed Under Treasurer in 1995-96, in the final year of the Goss Government.
+He was reappointed as head of Treasury in 1998 after the Beattie Government won office.
+He oversaw government corporatisation processes and a budgetary reform agenda during a period of high growth and economic diversification in Queensland.

 Other